spryker/spryker-docs/docs/scos/user/features/202204.0/product-barcode-feature-overview.md

 By default, barcodes are generated based on product SKUs using the [Code128](https://en.wikipedia.org/wiki/Code_128) format.

-Though, Spryker provides highly customizable solutions through plugins with the help of which the setup can be changed.
+Though, Spryker highly provides customizable solutions through plugins that let you change the setup.

 For more information about the product types we differentiate in product abstraction, see [Product feature overview](/docs/scos/user/features/{{page.version}}/product-feature-overview/product-feature-overview.html).